The Aglaonema plant, also known as the Chinese evergreen, is a popular indoor plant and one of the easiest evergreen perennial houseplants to grow.

 If you have noticed that your Aglaonema plant leaves are starting to drop, there are primarily three likely causes.
-It could be either due to overwatering, infection with pest or disease, or because of transplant shock.
+It could be either due to overwatering, infection with pest or disease, or transplant shock.

 The overwatering Aglaonema is the most common reason.
-Many people often overwater than underwater their plant that causes the root rot.
+Many people are often overwater than underwater their plant that causes the root rot.